Galaxy NGC 1365's supermassive black hole spins at nearly the speed of light

 Black holes are one of the universe's greatest space mysteries.
 The only concrete information we’ve had on them is that they can absorb all manner of matter and that you really, really don’t want to get sucked into one.

 Now scientists say that they have conclusively measured the rate at which a supermassive black hole spins for the first time ever.
-European Space Agency and NASA scientists teamed up to discover that the black hole at the center of the galaxy NGC 1365 is spinning at nearly light speed.
+European Space Agency and NASA scientists teamed up to discover that the surface of the black hole at the center of the galaxy NGC 1365 spins at some eye-popping rates.

-Up until now, these measurements were more like estimates because of pesky gas clouds that obscured black hole readings.
+Up until now, measurements on how quickly black holes spin were more like estimates because of pesky gas clouds that obscured black hole readings.
 This time around, scientists were finally able to truly observe a spinning black hole by teaming up NASA's Nuclear Spectroscopic Telescope Array (NuSTAR) along with the ESA’s XMM-Newton orbiting X-ray observatory.

 Astronomers used the two X-ray space observatories to see a broader range of X-ray energies emitted by the matter being sucked into the black hole.
 With these new observations, the scientists could see how the rotation of the black hole was the actual force distorting the surrounding energy.